 Edible Mushrooms, Pacific Northwest

-The Fluted Black Helvella Saddle Mushroom, also called the black elfin saddle grows on all of the BC coastal region and is quite common.
+The Fluted Black Helvella Saddle Mushroom, also called the black elfin saddle grows on all of the Pacific Northwest and is quite common.
 It grows in small groups on open ground beneath conifer trees.
 The cap is gray to black, saddle shaped and usually convoluted with either a smooth or wrinkled surface depending on age.
 The flesh is quite brittle.
 The underside is gray to black with a gray stalk that can turn black with age, it is convoluted to fluted with elongated holes.
 The cap can reach up to 10 cm across and the stalk can be up to 15 cm long.

 Look for them from October to December.
 They grow on the ground in grassy areas among coniferous forests but can sometimes be found in deciduous forests, it has also been reported to grow on decaying wood.
 They can be found in the Pacific Northwest from the northern B.C. coast to California.